 Learn all about symbolism using excerpts from the classic short story "The Monkey's Paw" by W.W.
 Jacobs.
 We'll break down the events of the story and analyze how the use of symbolism contributes to the overall meaning of the text.
 In Part One, we'll cover some important background information and read the opening excerpts of the text.
 Make sure to complete both parts!

-In Part Two of this two-part tutorial series, you’ll continue to examine the use of symbolism in the short story “The Story of an Hour” by Kate Chopin.
+In Part Two, continue to examine the use of symbolism in the short story “The Story of an Hour” by Kate Chopin.
 By the end of this tutorial, you should be able to explain how the use of symbolism adds greater significance to the dramatic transformation of Louise Mallard throughout the story.

 Make sure to complete Part One before beginning Part Two.
 Click HERE to view Part One.